Offsetdata/OD-Docs/chrome-extension/usage.md

 #### Top Menu

-The OffsetData Chrome Extension features a top menu that allows you to switch between different modes:
+The Offsetdata Chrome Extension features a top menu that allows you to switch between different modes:

 * **Pro Mode**: This mode provides advanced features and capabilities.
 Please note that "Pro Mode" is not available in the beta version of the extension.
 * **Normal Mode**: This mode offers standard functionality for managing web3 data.